zauTT/test-2-mcp/README.md

 Then ask questions like:
 - "What's the weather in London?"
 - "What's the Bitcoin price today?"
+- "Convert 100 USD to EUR"
+- "What's the exchange rate from GBP to JPY?"
 - "Show me Solana and Dogecoin prices"
 - "How's the weather in London and Paris?"
 - "What's the weather in Tokyo and Bitcoin price?"